Acropolis Entrance Fees & Free Days (2026 Guide)

 Free Admission to the Acropolis for Special Categories of Visitors

-Free admission to the Acropolis is available to the following categories of visitors:
+Free admission to the Acropolis of Athens is available to the following categories of visitors:

 - Children up to the age of 18 from non EU countries